meghavijendra/Optimization_of_histogram_of_pixels_program/README.md

 # PROJECT DESCRIPTION

-The purpose of this project is to improve the performance of the program that creates histograms of pixels developed by using a combiner and in-mapper combining.
+The purpose of this project is to improve the performance of the program that creates histograms of pixels developed by using a <b>combiner</b> and <b>in-mapper combining</b>.

 There is two Hadoop Map-Reduce jobs in the same file /src/main/java/Histogram.java.
 Each one of this Map-Reduce jobs will read the same input file but will produce output to a different output directory: in the Java main program,